berlin/haushaltsdaten-supabase/README.md

 ## Usage Functions

 The functions are currently not used in production.
+They where meant to be used as endpoint to obtain the data for the treemap view pre configured.
+We de this currently in the frontend.

 ```bash
 # Make a request to get the all the `Einnahmetitel` data: